BrijenMakwana/BookSwap/Readme.md

 - Utilizes Google Books API for comprehensive book data.
 - Offers detailed book information: title, image, rating, author, and description.
 - Implements Google Embed API to preview books within the app.
+- Users can search for any book by typing in the search bar.
+- A barcode scanner has been implemented, allowing users to scan the barcode on any book and retrieve the book details.
 - Provides 3 bookshelves to organize reading:
   - Read
   - Want to Read